SimleZhaoXu/mapbox-utils/packages/docs/layer/marker-point-layer.md

 <script setup>
-import { onBeforeUnmount, createApp } from 'vue' import MapView from '/components/map-view.vue' import { MarkerPointLayer } from 'mapbox-utils' import { points } from '/assets/data'
+import { onBeforeUnmount, createApp } from 'vue' import MapView from '/components/map-view.vue' import { MarkerPointLayer } from 'mapbox-postting' import { points } from '/assets/data'
 import * as turf from '@turf/turf'
 import CustomMarker from '/components/custom-marker.vue'